twolinin/longphase/README.md

 ```

 ### Modcall command
 Modcall is a module for calling allele-specific modifications in the latest Nanopore and PacBio basecalled reads, assuming the modifications are stored in the (aligned) BAM files using `MM` and `ML` tags.
-Unaligned BAM files can be converted into aligned BAM files through [preprocessing](#Carry-methylation-tags-to-the-aligned-BAM).
-Modcall identifies allele-specific modifications and stores them into a VCF file.
+These tags are stored in the unaligned BAM outputted by the latest ONT/PacBio basecallers, which can be carried to the aligned BAM through proper [preprocessing](#carry-methylation-tags-to-bams).
+Modcall identifies allele-specific modifications and stores them in a VCF file.
 An example of this command is shown below.
 ```
 longphase modcall \
 -b alignment.bam \